Tanuki/tanuki.py/docs_pages.md

 export OPENAI_API_KEY=sk-...
 ```

 3. (Optional) Create another function decorated with `@tanuki.align` containing normal `assert` statements declaring the expected behaviour of your patched function with different inputs.
+When executing the function, the function annotated with `align` must also be called
 4. (Optional) Configure the model you want to use the function for.
 By default GPT-4 is used but if you want to use any other models supported in our stack, then configure them in the  `@tanuki.patch` operator.
 You can find out exactly how to configure OpenAI, Amazon Bedrock and Together AI models in the [models](placeholder_url) section.
 The patched function can now be called as normal in the rest of your code.

-To add functional alignment, the functions annotated with `align` must also be called if:
-- It is the first time calling the patched function (including any updates to the function signature, i.e docstring, input arguments, input type hints, naming or the output type hint)
-- You have made changes to your assert statements.

 Here is what the whole script for a a simple classification function would look like: